tshddx/ai-project1/readme.markdown

     java Proj1RushHour

-A few of the puzzles (15, 27, 36, and 38 using the numbers in our application) require more than the default 300 megabytes of Java head space.
+A few of the puzzles (15, 27, 36, and 38 using the numbers in our application) require more than the default 300 megabytes of Java heap space.
 To fix this, you can run the above command with an additional option:

     java -Xmx1500m Proj1RushHour